 Now you have made pressure and air crisped Mac & Cheese dish in about 14 minutes!
 Pretty awesome!

 Everyone enjoyed the mac and cheese dish.
 My husband and youngest daughters are huge fans of Macaroni and cheese and they loved it.
 Our five year old didn’t care for the bread crumbs.
+It wasn’t my favorite taste of Mac and cheese but I was excited to pressure cook it.
+Not sure why the Ninja Foodi booklet calls for such huge amounts of the spices.

 SIDE DISH NOTE: